thecyman/Db2onCloud/br.md

 The following is an availability list of the point-in-time restore feature:
 - Dallas data center: Available today on single server systems
 - All other cases, including Europe and HA systems in Dallas: Request feature activation from support.
-Full rollout to all systems will be completed by Feb 28, 2019.
+Full rollout to all systems will be completed by Sept 30, 2019.
 - IBM Cloud Dedicated system: Only available by opening a support ticket.

 The following are a selected example of screenshots of the web console UI in which the point-in-time restore operation is initiated and its progress is indicated: